 - Symptoms of depression, such as feeling empty, sad or worthless

 - Periods of manic mood, with an increase in energy and a decreased need for sleep over several days, and behaviors that are out of character

 - Problems with managing personal care, including cleanliness and physical appearance

 If you think someone you know may have schizoaffective disorder symptoms, talk to that person about your concerns.
 Although you can't force someone to seek professional help, you can offer encouragement and support and help find a qualified doctor or mental health professional.

-If your loved one can't provide his or her own food, clothing or shelter, you may need to call 911 or other emergency responders for help so that your loved one can be evaluated by a mental health professional.
+If your loved one can't provide his or her own food, clothing or shelter, or if the safety of your loved one or others is a concern, you may need to call 911 or other emergency responders for help so that your loved one can be evaluated by a mental health professional.

 Suicidal thoughts or behavior

 Talk of suicide or suicidal behavior may occur in someone with schizoaffective disorder.
 If you have a loved one who is in danger of attempting suicide or has made a suicide attempt, make sure someone stays with that person.
 Call 911 or your local emergency number immediately.
 Or, if you can do so safely, take the person to the nearest hospital emergency room.

 The exact causes of schizoaffective disorder are still being investigated, but genetics are likely a factor.